defoe-code/defoe/docs/run-queries.md

 where:

 * `data.txt` is the file with the paths to the papers files to run the query over.
+Examples of this can be found under the [others](../others) directory.
 * `defoe.papers.queries.articles_containing_words` is the module that runs the query.
 * `queries/gender.txt` is a configuration file for the query which contains a list of the words, one per line, to search for.